 21 Heroes Honored by Carnegie Hero Fund

-The two brothers, both of Bel Air, Md., rescued Sean P. Little, 15, from the car on Interstate 95 on Dec.
-10, 1986, placing them among 20 Americans and one Canadian honored for heroism Thursday by the Carnegie Hero Fund Commission.
+Chaffee, 72, of Long Beach, Calif., rescued the boy from his burning house on May 23, 1986, to earn a place among 20 Americans and one Canadian honored for heroism Thursday by the Carnegie Hero Fund Commission.

-Three of the 21 heroes died in the performance of their deeds.
-The latest heroes are among 76 honored by the commission this year and 7,145 honored since it was founded by industrialist Andrew Carnegie in 1904.
+Three of the 21 heroes died.
+The latest heroes are among 7,145 honored by the commission since it was founded by industrialist Andrew Carnegie in 1904.

-Each hero or the hero’s survivors receives $2,500 and a medal.
+Each hero or survivor receives $2,500 and a medal.

 Others honored are:

--The late Gerald K. Yanaba, 34, of Berkeley, Calif., who died unsuccessfully trying to save a woman from drowning in the Pacific Ocean on Nov.
+- Gerald K. Yanaba, 34, of Berkeley, Calif., who died trying to save a woman from drowning while fishing in the Pacific Ocean on Nov.
 22, 1986.
+She also died.

--The late Robert E. Dean, 30, of Forestville, N.Y., who died saving a 9- year-old boy from drowning in the Pacific Ocean on March 11.
+- Robert E. Dean, 30, of Forestville, N.Y., who died saving a 9-year-old boy from drowning in the Pacific Ocean at Carmel-by-the-Sea, Calif., on March 11.

--Ronald L. Sancho, 20, of Avondale, La., who saved a truck driver from suffocating from hydrochloric acid fumes following an accident in Baton Rouge, La., on April 11, 1986.
+- Ronald L. Sancho, 20, of Avondale, La., who saved a truck driver from suffocating from hydrochloric acid fumes following a traffic accident in Baton Rouge, La., on April 11, 1986.
+Sancho was injured.

--Thomas D. Finn, 30, of Birmingham, Ala., who saved a 16-year-old boy from drowning in the Caney Fork River in Tennessee on May 3.
+- Thomas D. Finn, 30, of Birmingham, Ala., who saved a 16-year-old boy from drowning in the Caney Fork River at Rock Island, Tenn., on May 3.
+Finn was injured.

--Michael Bell, 39, of Salem, Ore., who was saved a 3-year-old girl from a burning house in Portland, Ore., on Feb.
-3.
+- Michael Bell, 39, of Salem, Ore., who saved a 3-year-old girl from a burning house in Portland, Ore., on Feb.
+3. Bell was injured.

--Gregory L. Gadsby, 49, of Foster City, Calif., who saved a woman from an assault in San Francisco on June 6.
+- Gregory L. Gadsby, 49, of Foster City, Calif., who saved a woman from an assault in San Francisco on June 6.
+Gadsby was injured.

--Phillip E. Bass, 26, of Chattahoochee, Fla., who saved a 2-year-old from a runaway automobile on March 23.
+- Phillip E. Bass, 26, of Chattahoochee, Fla., who saved a 2-year-old from a runaway automobile on March 23.
+Bass was injured.

--James R. Barkley, 26, of Texarkana, Texas, who saved a woman from an assault on Jan.
-21.
+- James R. Barkley, 26, of Texarkana, Texas, who saved a woman from an assault on Jan.
+21. Barkley was injured.

--Joseph C. Pavlik, 42, of Coupland, Texas, who helped save two women from drowning in Mustang Creek at Taylor, Texas, on May 29.
+- Joseph C. Pavlik, 42, of Coupland, Texas, who helped save two women from drowning in Mustang Creek at Taylor, Texas, on May 29.
+Pavlik was injured.

--Albert B. Williams, 77, of Mount Prospect, Ill., who saved a woman from an assault in Rolling Meadows, Ill., on Dec.
-17.
+- Albert B. Williams, 77, of Mount Prospect, Ill., who saved a woman from an assault in Rolling Meadows, Ill., on Dec.
+17. Williams was injured.